valtech-sd/rule-harvester/README.md

 }
 ```

 The following is an example of deep de-referencing with an array.
-In the following example "salesOneCalculation.value" would be dereferenced but 123 would not be.
-With arrays the value must have a leading hat (^) for the nested parameter to be dereferenced.
+In the following example "salesOneCalculation.value"
+would be de-referenced but 123 would not be.
+With arrays the value must have a leading hat (^) for the nested parameter
+to be de-referenced.
 Note also, the top level "values" field had to have a leading hat (^).

 ```javascript
 {